bmregner/finance_prediction/README.md

 # To-do
 ---
-- Obtain data
+- [x] Obtain data
-- Try to predict using simple models
+- [x] Try to predict using simple models
+- [x] Increase automation and modularity
+- [x] Use clean coding standards
+- [ ] Implement unit tests
-- Visualize results on a webpage
+- [ ] Visualize results on a webpage
-- Implement unit tests
-- Use clean coding standards
+- [ ] Make model dynamic (real-time updates)

 # Future work
 ---
-- Make model dynamic
 - Bring in other data sources
 - Try other models
+- Try to predict different indicators/quantities